adititapase/SOC_25-Race_and_Learn/README.md

 - Leveraged the SB3 library for easy and efficient PPO implementation.
 - Learned how to set hyperparameters like learning rate, gamma, GAE lambda, and number of epochs.

-### Week 6: Assignment

-- Trained a PPO agent on CartPole-v1 and visualized performance using episode rewards.
-- Modified observation space handling and logging for better interpretability.
-- Compared PPO’s performance with DQN on small discrete environments.

-This week expanded my understanding beyond value-based RL into continuous action domains and modern stable RL algorithms.
-It also familiarized me with reproducible benchmarking using standard libraries.

 ---

 ## Week 7 & 8: Final Project – PPO Agent for CarRacing-v3